These Pumpkin Bread Pudding Cups are a guilt-free way to enjoy fall’s favorite flavors with only 70 calories each!

 I’m all for single-serve foods.
 Since most people (including me) have issues with portion sizes, muffin tins are an easy way to bake perfectly sized cups.
 Enjoy one for a light snack or two for breakfast paired with a protein source to round out the meal.
 There are so many ways to alter this recipe.
 I originally started with the cinnamon raisin vibe but I’ve been so obsessed with cranberries lately I had to try the pumpkin-cranberry combo.
 Try adding other dried fruit like raisins, prunes, apricots, pineapple, or blueberries to mix it up.

-These Pumpkin Bread Pudding Cups pair perfectly with this month’s Recipe Redux theme of “Naturally Colored Holiday Treats and Trimmings”.
-What screams fall holiday more than pumpkin and cranberries?
+These Pumpkin Bread Pudding Cups pair perfectly with fall holidays.
+What screams fall more than pumpkin and cranberries?
 Serving these as a small dessert on the Thanksgiving table would be a great idea, right?

 - 10 slices “light” whole wheat bread, cubed (40-45 calories each)